White Martian: The Burning

 When the Martian Manhunter overcame his fear of fire, he broke the ancient genetic block and released Fernus, a member of the primeval Martian race.
 In the JLA story arc "Trial by Fire", an ancient Burning Martian entity called "Fernus" - the manifestation of J'onn's racial memory of the Martians' original race identity - took possession of J'onn J'onzz and exterminated as many members of the White Martian race as he could find.
 Fernus infiltrated the Phantom Zone by telepathically stealing Superman's access codes and travelling to the Fortress of Solitude before the League could open the Zone and try to question a White Martian about Fernus.
 Fernus is eventually defeated by Plastic Man in a last desperate confrontation.

 Miss Martian

-Miss Martian, the White Martian known as M'gann M'orzz, is a member of the Teen Titans during the year between the events depicted in Infinite Crisis and the One Year Later stories.
-At first, she pretends to be a Green Martian, until she is exposed by Bombshell.
-In her Earth form, M'orzz has green skin, shoulder-length red hair dresses in a mini-skirt version of Martian Manhunter's outfit, and uses the Earth name "Megan Morse".
+Miss Martian, the White Martian known as M'gann M'orzz, is a member of the Teen Titans who joined the group during the year between the events depicted in Infinite Crisis and the One Year Later stories.
+She initially disguises herself as a Green Martian until being exposed by Bombshell.

 Martian Manhunter miniseries

-In this miniseries, several beings that appeared to be Green Martians were found alive on Earth.
+In this miniseries, several beings who appeared to be Green Martians were found alive on Earth.
 They were eventually revealed to be White Martians, under mind control and disguised as Greens; a Green Martian named "Cay'An" had brainwashed them to believe they were Green Martians.
 All of the White Martians had been killed in one way or another before the series' end, except for a juvenile named Till'All.
 Till'All became friends with J'onn J'onzz, and was introduced to the Justice League at the end of the story.